|

 Babieca was frail and wild and when El Cid chose her, his godfather exclaimed

 "Babieca!" and so this became his name.
-Babieca, however, was not
+But Babieca was not

 stupid; he became a great and famous warhorse and El Cid loved him so much he

-requested that Babieca be buried with him in the monastery of San Pedro de
+requested that he be buried with him in the monastery of San Pedro de Cardena.

-Cardena; unfortunately, his wish was not granted.
-Instead he was buried before
+Unfortunately, his wish was not granted; instead Babieca was buried before

 the gate of the monastery and two elms were planted to